 This postcode will take you to the local area but may not take you to the woodland.
 You will need to use the location plan and directions as well.

 Doe Wood is part of a wider replanted Ancient Woodland known as Chase Wood, situated under a mile south of the attractive town of Royal Tunbridge Wells.

 Located on a gentle northerly aspect among fertile loam over clay soils, the mature canopy predominately consists of Scots pine and oak with the occasional sweet chestnut coppice.
+The Scots pine could possibly offer a new owner some modest commercial potential, perhaps providing a local sawmill with soft wood building materials.
+In addition, many of the oak stems are also of notable quality.
 Below, a lush shrub layer comprises holly, hazel coppice and a number of promising regenerating oak and beech (beech is a species known for its good shade tolerance).
 The ground layer is carpeted with patches of Himalayan balsam, bracken, rhododendron and blackberry.

 Central to the copse are a few level areas that the current owner has taken advantage of.
 A delightful wigwam using brash sourced from the woodland occupies one of these areas, with the addition of a tree swing close by attached to a large sweet chestnut coppice.
 A useful number of footpaths also traverse the woodland allowing access to these parts.